Netherlands at the UCI Road World Championships

 The Netherlands first sent athletes to the UCI Road World Championships in the begin 1920s when only amateur cyclist competed.
 The nation's first medal, a bronze, was earned by Gerrit van den Berg in the men's amateur road race.
 Kees Pellenaars won the first gold medal for the Netherlands in the amateur road race.
 Theo Middelkamp won the first gold medal in the elite category in 1947.

 List of medalists

-This a list of Dutch medals won at the UCI Road World Championships.
+This is a list of Dutch medals won at the UCI Road World Championships.